Smart-chip technology reduces POS fraud

-Effective October 1, 2015, merchants without EMV-compatible POS devices assume liability for any fraud resulting from magnetic stripe payment card transactions.
-The exception is for merchants using automated fuel dispensers; liability shifts to them in 2017.
+Merchants without EMV-compatible POS devices assume liability for any fraud resulting from magnetic stripe payment card transactions (except merchants using automated fuel dispensers).

 Adding EMV as part of an overall, multilayered data security solution ensures the card is valid and that it belongs to the person using it.
 It also allows merchants to: